Next Chapter

 Order Picking

-Order picking may seem easy, but this will be different when you have hundreds or even thousands of different types of goods in your warehouse.
+Order picking may seem easy, but this will be different when you have hundreds or even thousands of different types of goods in your retail warehouse.
 In fact, the majority of order fulfillment time is spent on order picking.

 Single Order